 St. Thomas’ Summa Theologica ST I-II, 90 says that man’s law must be (1) reasonable, (2) for the common good, (3) by rightful authority, and (4) published.
 If it does not meet these four criteria, it is not law at all.

-Sunni Muslims, who are most of the world’s Muslims, recognize in the Quran a mandate to set up Sharia law in every human government.
+Sunni Muslims, who are about 90 percent of the world’s Muslims, recognize in the Quran a mandate to set up Sharia law in every human government.
 Catholics bound by St. Thomas’ perspective on law cannot accept this as a matter of faith.

 Catholics are taught that Rabbi Yeshua is the Son of God Mt 16:16–17; Jn 3:16.
 Muslims explicitly deny this and say that Muhammad is the last prophet of God.
 Catholics, therefore, may not agree to living under Sharia law.

 The Three Perspectives

 Rabbi Yeshua told us, “You will know them by their fruits” Mt 7:16.
 Islam today has two faces.
 In one, In one, Muslims offer a peaceful outreach to Christians and Jews pointing out much that we share in common.
 In the other, Islamic jihadists acting in the name of Islam and quoting from its texts, violently persecute Christians.
 Which is the “real Islam,” and which the artificial construct?